seguraaonda/seguraaonda/wp-content/plugins/author-avatars/readme.txt

 *   Adjust the size of the user avatar.
 *   Align the avatar left, centered or right.
+The Gutenberg Block support both single user avatars and role based selections of avatars

 Please report bugs and provide feedback in the [wordpress support forum](http://wordpress.org/tags/author-avatars?forum_id=10#postform).